sandstorm-io/sandstorm/docs/administering/reverse-proxy.md

 sudo service sandstorm restart
 ```

-### Reconfigure login within Sandstorm, if necessary
+### Test your Sandstorm install

 Make sure to test your Sandstorm install by visiting it on the web.

-If this operation
-probably your `BASE_URL`, and if you are using OAuth providers for login, then this
+**Make sure login works.** If you changed your `BASE_URL`, Sandstorm will temporarily disable any
+OAuth providers like Google or GitHub so that you can ensure they are configured correctly.
+Make
-change will disable them.
-Make sure to visit **Admin Settings** within your Sandstorm
-install and re-enable them.
+sure to visit **Admin Settings** within your Sandstorm install and re-enable them.
+If OAuth

-If OAuth providers were your only way to log in, you might need to get a login token via the command
+providers were your only way to log in, you might need to get a [login token via the command
-line.
-See the answer in the [frequently-asked questions
-page.](faq.md#how-do-i-log-in-if-theres-a-problem-with-logging-in-via-the-web)
+line.](faq.md#how-do-i-log-in-if-theres-a-problem-with-logging-in-via-the-web)

+**Make sure grains can start.** Visit a grain, or create a new one, and ensure it loads properly.
+If
+it does not, you might have an issue with [wildcard DNS.](wildcard.md)